microsoft/sqlworkshops-k8stobdc/KubernetesToBDC/03-kubernetes.md

 - The desired and current number of Pods for each `ReplicaSet` should match
 - The desired and current number of Pods for each `StatefulSet` should match

-The status of each Persistent Volume Claim associated with the big Cluster namespace should be bound, verify this by running the following command:
+The status of each Persistent Volume Claim associated with the big cluster namespace should be bound, verify this by running the following command:

 ```
-kubectl get pvc -n mssql-Cluster
+kubectl get pvc -n mssql-cluster
 ```

 Next, Continue to <a href="https://github.com/microsoft/sqlworkshops-k8stobdc/blob/master/KubernetesToBDC/04-bdc.md" target="_blank"><i> Module 4 - SQL Server big data clusters</i></a>.